 Sometimes this is easily resolved by simply replacing the window sashes (although this is often just a temporary fix), but many times it requires that window replacements be done.
 If your home’s windows haven’t been replaced in ten or more years and your energy bills are creeping higher each year, it might be a wise investment to replace your windows.

 Another reason that window sashes get stuck and no longer move or move properly is because the tracks they are on get dirty over time and the grime inhibits free movement of the window.
 You can use a small amount of a solvent like W-D40 to clean the grime off the window tracks to see if that allows unrestricted movement of the window sashes.
 If it does not, then a windows replacement may need to be done.

 Two types of windows material are particularly susceptible to window sash problems.

 Wood windows are beautiful, but wood window sashes are especially vulnerable to damage such as swelling, shrinking, or rotting, which can make it difficult to move the windows up and down.

 Aluminum window sashes tend to oxidize, causing rust, and they can also increase sweating and condensation on window glass, which means the windows are leaking air.
 These will drive power bills higher and make your home significantly less comfortable both in winter and in summer.

 Window sashes that do not function properly lower the overall value of your home.
 If you are preparing to sell your home, investing in window replacements will make your home more attractive to prospective buyers, not just because of functionality, but because new window replacements can dramatically increase the curb appeal of your home.

 If your window sashes are malfunctioning and you’re consider a Milpitas, CA window replacement, you can speak with our knowledgeable staff at California Custom Creations.
-You can come to our showroom at 1406 Melwood Drive, San Jose, CA 95118, or you can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.